-The VisGuides 2018 Workshop calls for submissions about Creation, Curation, Critique and Conditioning of Principles and Guidelines in Visualization.
+Call for papersThe VisGuides 2018 Workshop calls for submissions about Creation, Curation, Critique and Conditioning of Principles and Guidelines in Visualization.
 The ever-increasing global awareness, practise, and teaching of information and data visualization includes a growing audience of consumers and creators.
 We, as a scientific community must put careful emphasis on the collection and curation of knowledge in the area.
 The goal of this workshop is to discuss and consolidate guidelines, best practices, controversies, and success stories in the field of information visualization.
+Submit your work and be part of a vibrant one-day workshop that will bring together an exciting programme with internationally renowned keynote speakers and panel discussions. |

 Accepted Papers